We earn commissions from brands listed on this site, which influences how listings are presented.

 How Banks Are Building Trust With Their Customers

-While many banks have to extend mortgage payment deadlines, there are also several banks that are stepping up to make life easier for their consumers because they want to.
+While many banks have to extend mortgage payment deadlines, several banks are stepping up to make life easier for their consumers because they want to.
 Chime was the first fintech to provide thousands of its customers with early access to stimulus funds free of charge.
 Before COVID, Chime was known for giving account holders access to their paychecks up to two days early.
 This innovative perk makes it easier for customers to stay on top of their budget and avoid poor financial practices like advances.

 Chase committed $35 million in COVID relief funds globally while offering options to defer credit card payments for those who cannot afford them at the moment.
 Additionally, Chase offers active military members additional benefits to stay financially secure during this time.
 If you experience a fee due to this time, call a Chase representative and explain your hardship.
 There is a good possibility that your fee will be waived.

-Furthermore, some banks are committed to making banking easy all the time, not just when there is a pandemic.
-Varo always offers access to 55,000+ fee-free ATMs in easy-to-find stores like Walgreens, Target, CVS and Safeway.
+Furthermore, some banks are committed to making banking easy all the time, not just during a pandemic.
+Varo always offers access to 55,000+ fee-free ATMs in easy-to-find stores like Walgreens, Target, CVS, and Safeway.

 Bottom Line